 John C. and Susan L. Huntington online photographic archive of Buddhist and Asian art, including more than 30,000 images.

 This website, now hosted by the Rubin Museum of Himalayan Art, brings an innovative experience to use interactive web technologies and elegant design to experience art and understand its role in expressing the human experience.

 Anything related the Mandala, including many online resouces

-Images and information on the early art and archaeology of the western Himalayas, curated by Christian Luczanits.
-This material was hosted by Vienna University until December 2013.
+Images and information on the early art and archaeology of the western Himalayas, from the webpage of scholar Christian Luczanits.

 Jacques Marchais Museum of Tibetan Art

 Built in 1945, the museum building is the earliest Himalayan style architecture in the United States.